tanchongmin/agentjo/README.md

 # TaskGen (Alpha) v0.0.1
 ### A Task-based agentic framework building on StrictJSON outputs by LLM agents
 #### An Open Source Initiative Led by [John Tan Chong Min](https://www.linkedin.com/in/john-chong-min-tan-94652288/)
-#### TaskGen (Base) can be found on https://github.com/simbianai/taskgen.
-Work was done at Simbian AI from Feb 2024 to Oct 15, 2024

 Road Map:
 ![TaskGen Future Plans](./resources/Future_Plans.png)